Infineon/high-side-switch/README.md

 A detailed explanation of the software structure as well as the API can be found [here](https://github.com/Infineon/high-side-switch/wiki/Library-Details).
 And there is also a ***Doxygen-File*** available, which can be found [here](https://infineon.github.io/high-side-switch/).

 ## More information
-The complete documentation of the library as well as detailled information about the PROFET-shield, can be found in the [Wiki](https://github.com/Infineon/high-side-switch/wiki).
+The complete documentation of the library as well as detailed information about the PROFET-shield, can be found in the [Wiki](https://github.com/Infineon/high-side-switch/wiki).

 ## License
 This project is licensed under the MIT License - click [here](https://github.com/Infineon/high-side-switch/blob/master/LICENSE) for details.